mwcproject/mwc-node/doc/replay_attack_mitigation.md

 trigger self spend workflow.
 Of course, user will loose some tx fee for each self-spend.
 There will be a self spend configuration on the QT wallet, user can opt out if they understand and want to take the risk.

+## PIBD and reorganization behavior

+The spent-commitment index is a best-effort replay-mitigation cache, not a consensus-complete history.
+PIBD restores the authenticated txhashset state but does not download the old full block bodies used to reconstruct this cache.
+The node therefore initializes an empty retained-body index after PIBD; the normal one-by-one body sync populates it as each following block is validated.

+Index coverage or temporary readiness must never cause the chain to reset.
+During synchronization, recovery, or a reorganization, the locally retained body window can change temporarily.
+Treating that condition as proof that chain state is invalid could reset otherwise healthy nodes at the same time.
+The node continues with the history it has and performs replay detection on a best-effort basis.
+In particular, a PIBD node may not detect a replay whose earlier spend is only in pre-snapshot block history; the wallet-side mitigations above remain part of the overall protection.